inclusive-design/adaptive-palette/docs/WordPrediction.md

 ## Interaction

-The suggestion row sits between the input area and the sentence choices.
-It updates every time the message changes.
+The suggestion row updates every time the message changes.

 Each suggestion is a button showing a Bliss symbol and its label.
 Selecting one inserts that symbol at the caret and speaks its label, exactly as selecting the symbol from a palette does.